elbaulp/algui91-hugo/content/post/cant-update-to-firefox-48-in-gentoo-nss-version-too-old.en.markdown

 - gentoo
 date: 2016-08-04 09:05:17
 lastmod: 2017-02-20
 description: 'Solve configure: error you don''t have NSS installed or your version is too old'
-image: null
-introduction: null
 mainclass: linux
 tags:
 - gentoo